 - elastic bandages, including Band-Aid brand bandages

 - rubber balloons (mylar balloons are fine)

-The American Academy of Allergy, Asthma, and Immunology estimates that 50 percent of latex allergy sufferers also have other kinds of allergies.
-Some people with a latex allergy may also be allergic to certain foods that contain similar proteins.
-In these cases, your body reacts similarly to these allergens because they contain proteins are similar in structure to the proteins in latex; this is known as cross-reactivity.
+The American Academy of Allergy, Asthma & Immunology estimates that 50 percent of people with a latex allergy also have other kinds of allergies.
+Some people with a latex allergy may also be allergic to certain foods that contain proteins similar to those in latex.
+This is known as cross-reactivity.

 The following foods may cause a cross-reaction in some people.
 Different foods have different degrees of association with cross-reaction.

-It’s also important to be cautious of these other potential cross-reactive foods:
+It’s also important to be cautious of these other potentially cross-reactive foods:

 - tree nuts and legumes including almonds, cashews, chestnuts, hazelnuts, peanuts, pecans, and walnuts

 If you have a reaction to any of the foods mentioned above, discuss it with your doctor.

 The number of healthcare workers affected by latex allergies is much higher than average.
 In fact, the Asthma and Allergy Foundation of America estimates that between 8 and 17 percent of all healthcare workers have the allergy.
 The increased use and exposure to latex is thought to be the main reason for the higher rates in this group.